 —What is the likely fate of the overtime rule and what options do employers have at this time? —

-Sometime in the future, what employers may see is trimmed down version of the rule.
-There is some speculation that the required salary level will be set somewhere in the low- to mid-$30,000 range, based on earlier comments from U.S. Secretary of Labor Alexander Acosta.
+As a result of the August 31, 2017 decision, sometime in the future, what employers may see is trimmed down version of the 2016 rule proposal.
+As previously discussed, there is some speculation that the required salary level will be set somewhere in the low-to mid-$30,000 range, based on earlier comments from U.S. Secretary of Labor Alexander Acosta.
 The exact timing of any new rule proposal, however, is unknown.

-Most employers who have already made the changes they need to comply with the new rule are not going to try to reverse new compensation structures.
-Instead, they are just informing their employees of the new developments and the fact that they may have to make further adjustments in the future depending on the final ruling in the case.
+At this time, employers don’t have to make any changes.
+Generally speaking, those employers who have already made the changes they thought they needed to comply with the 2016 rule proposal are not going to try to reverse new compensation structures.
+Instead, they are just informing their employees of the new developments and the fact that they may have to make further adjustments in the future depending on future actions taken by the DOL.

 —For More Information—